-No Quorum - Meeting Cancelled
+No quorum - Meeting cancelled

-Where it appears that there will be sufficient members to hold a meeting but at the actual time of the meeting a quorum cannot be assembled and the meeting is canceled, those members who are absent will have an absence counted against them.
-Commissions may adopt a rule establishing a maximum time those present will wait for a quorum, prior to cancelling the meeting.
+Where it appears that there will be sufficient members to hold a meeting, but at the actual time of the meeting, a quorum cannot be assembled, and the meeting is canceled, those members who are absent will have an absence counted against them.
+Commissions may adopt a rule establishing a maximum time those present will wait for a quorum, before cancelling the meeting.